plausible/docs/docs/script-extensions.md

 title: Script extensions for enhanced measurement
 ---

 We're proud to have one of the most [lightweight JavaScript snippets](https://plausible.io/lightweight-web-analytics) in the analytics industry.
-Clocking in at less than 1KB, our script will not add any bloat to your website or cause performance issues.
+Clocking in at less than 1KB, our script won't add any bloat to your website or cause performance issues.

 One of the ways we achieve that is by radically limiting the number of options in the default script.
 Instead, we provide separate script files based on how you might want to use Plausible.